Skip to main content

 • “Loved the game on the PS1 and was so glad to play it again with updated graphics and some bug fixes.”

-• “On one hand, the graphical overhaul means "we made a nearly 30 year-old game look like it is only a 20 year-old game" and also "for reasons unknown we used an AI to generate some of the most garbage location images ever seen in a game (I am really not exaggerating here, they could have used the original un-upscaled images and they would at least look familiar and charming in their very own early millennium kitschy way), but on the other hand, they also made every fourth or so hit, stun or force eject the pilot, even when they raise a shield or said attack is some pedestrian's side arm that did 7 points of damage to your 600hp torso.”
+• “On one hand, the graphical overhaul means 'we made a nearly 30 year-old game look like it is only a 20 year-old game' and also 'for reasons unknown we used an AI to generate some of the most garbage location images ever seen in a game (I am really not exaggerating here, they could have used the original un-upscaled images and they would at least look familiar and charming in their very own early millennium kitschy way).'
+On the other hand, they also made every fourth or so hit, stun, or force eject the pilot, even when they raise a shield or said attack is some pedestrian's sidearm that did 7 points of damage to your 600hp torso.”

-• “This is not a remake, it's merely just a remaster, many sloppy works here and there, the original character arts are just upscaled slops, they've ruined it, the graphics and 3D models look very cheap for 2026, they destroyed the original iconic dramatic Wanzers battle sequence feeling, in cut-scene many clunky overspeed awkward animations.”
+• “This is not a remake, it's merely just a remaster; many sloppy works here and there, the original character arts are just upscaled slops, they've ruined it, the graphics and 3D models look very cheap for 2026, they destroyed the original iconic dramatic wanzers battle sequence feeling, and in cutscenes there are many clunky oversped awkward animations.”

 • gameplay